GaiusNale/wifi_login/Readme.md

-# WiFi Auto Login Script
+# Automatic Wifi Login

-This is a Python script that automates the login process for a WiFi network using Selenium.
+This is a Python script that automates the login process for ABU's WiFi network using Selenium.
 The script opens a browser, navigates to the login page, fills in the username and password fields, and logs in.
+The concept is pretty straight forward and with a bit of work can be used for any form of wifi login.
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: